 A neurosurgeon may be present during this surgery.

-- Neuromuscular Conditions: This affects the nerves and muscles and include cerebral palsy, poliomyelitis, and muscular dystrophy.
+- Neuromuscular Conditions: This affects the nerves and muscles and includes cerebral palsy, poliomyelitis, and muscular dystrophy.

 - Congenital Scoliosis (Present At Birth): This is rare and occurs because the bones in the spine develop abnormally as the fetus was growing.